 265 Introduction to the Gospels

 In this course, students explore the four earliest records of Jesus' life, the canonical gospels.
 They learn how academics approach the quest for the historical Jesus, and use methods of literary and historical analysis to interpret recurring themes of the gospels, such as the kingdom of God, parables about socio-economic inequity, attitudes towards the Roman empire, and the ubiquitous presence of angels and demons.
 Three credits.
-No offered 2024-2025.
+Offered 2025-2026.

 283 Apocalypses